vns1311/ansible_primer/Readme.md

 Example:
 Take all tasks from database-server-setup.yml and put them in mysql/tasks/main.yml Take all handlers from database-server-setup.yml and put them in mysql/handlers/main.yml

+## Step 4: Create a sites.yml file to include all the other yml files

+## Step 5: Further optimize and refactor the code